flame-engine/flame/doc/input.md

 }
 ```

-Warning: `HasTapableComponents` under the hood is an advanced gesture detectors and as explained up on this page, shouldn't be used alongside basic detectors.
+Warning: `HasTapableComponents` under the hood is an advanced gesture detector and as explained up on this page, shouldn't be used alongside basic detectors.

 ## Keyboard